 Next, wander the 50-acre Sunflower Farm in southeast Longmont and explore the farm’s animals, huge shade trees with tire swings, treehouses and a zipline.
 A day at Sunflower Farm gives you and your family the chance to move and explore in ways they don’t in modern, urbanized life.
 Be sure to find your way to a Sky Chair or hammock and discover your own piece of relaxation and reconnection to nature as you watch a free roaming chickens, guineas, turkeys or peacocks spreading their feathers.
 Possibilities are endless.The farm is open throughout the year (hours vary), and tickets must be purchased in advance.

 For the afternoon, experience all that Longmont has to offer through our craft libations and beers.
-Make sure to visit 300 Suns, GrossenBart or Longs Peak Pub!
-You can even hop on the Brewhop Trolley which runs a Longmont Loop on the weekends.
+Since you are already downtown try Dry Land Distillery, 300 Suns, Abbot and Wallace, Wibby Brewing, Bootstrap Brewing, and Longs Peak Pub!

 Head to the West Side Tavern for Sunday dinner.
 With its unique ambiance, exciting, seasonal menus and an impressive array of crafted cocktails, uncommon beers, whiskeys and fine wines, the West Side Tavern serves up world-class culinary delights in a quaint, neighborhood setting.